[For PDF’s of all the Skill Levels, see below]

 What the Skill Levels Mean

-Level 1: You can move like a human.
-You’re not in particularly good shape, but if your town floods, you can get in a rescue boat without a firefighter pulling you in.
+Level 1 pdf: You can move like a human.
+If your town floods, you can get in a rescue boat without a firefighter pulling you in.
 If you can’t do three pull-ups, and three dips, you don’t have healthy shoulders.
 If you can’t squat all the way down comfortably, your hips are not healthy.
-These are basic health problems in the sense that they affect your quality of life.
+These are basic health problems that can affect your quality of life.
 Fixing these problems generates a lot of self-confidence and sets the stage for further progress.

-Level 2: You’re not a competitive athlete, but you’re an active, fit person who can tackle whatever you want to do.
+Level 2 pdf: You are an active, fit person who can tackle whatever you want to do.
 All of your joints have full range of motion and adequate strength.
 You know how to create stability and power.
 You are ready to dive into learning any new physical activity that may interest you.
 Being this capable is so much fun!

-Level 3: This is general fitness for a competitive athlete.
+Level 3 pdf: This is general fitness for a competitive athlete.
 That’s already pretty rare territory.
 Most adults don’t need all this, but it can be fun and give you some challenging goals.

 Using the Athletic Skill Levels Version 2.0